BASED IN SLIGO, IRELAND

 Article © GSM Productions

-Then, in May, 1974, in what was then one of the all time shocking events in Irish show business history, Big Tom left the band and formed a new group, The Travellers.
 To the dismay of their loyal fans, the Mainliners and Tom went their separate ways.
-This triggered a series of lineup changes that would plague the band for the next decade.
-In fact, until Tom and band reunited in 2004 for a short tour, enjoying the same success they did thirty years ago.
+This triggered a series of lineup changes that would plague the band for the next decade until Tom and band reunited in 2004 for a short tour, enjoying the same success they did thirty years earlier.

-With the departure of Tom, the band immediately drafted singer John Glenn (real name-John Hanratty) to fill the big man's shoes.
-The band's fortunes continue to grow and John also had a string of hit records.
+The band's fortunes continued to grow and John also had a string of hit records.
 After several years, however, in May, 1978, John left the Mainliners and formed his own band, The Wranglers.
-In the aftermath of John's leaving, there was a major court case involving the Mainliners and their manager, John McCormack.
-It seems there was a disagreement about existing dates for John and the Mainliners being played by his new band, The Wranglers.
-Top Rank Entertainments had taken on the management of John's new band and advised promoters to contact Robert Irwin (John's new manager) to confirm future John Glenn dates.
+Articles at the time gave the reason as differences in musical policy.
+In the aftermath of John's departure, there was a major court case involving the Mainliners and their manager, John McCormack.
+It seems there was a disagreement about existing dates for John and the Mainliners being played by new band, The Wranglers.
+Top Rank Entertainments had taken on the management of John's new band and had advised promoters to contact Robert Irwin (John's new manager) to confirm future John Glenn dates.

 In the meantime, the band landed on their feet as they lured country singer Tom Allen away from his band, The Sailors.
 However, Tom Allen and the Mainliners had a short stint as in January, 1979, long time vocalist Ginger Morgan left the band to form his own pop group, Hot Fever.
 A few months later, Tom Allen was also gone, having changed his name to T.R.
 Dallas to release Who Shot J.R.
 Ewing? which became a huge Irish hit and established him as a strong act in his own right with his own band, the TR Dallas Band.

 For a short time in the summer of 1979, the band toured as a six piece using the name The Mainliners, but the lineup changed again in late 1979, when they drafted Shelly (a.k.a.
 Jan Lynch), who had been touring with Hank Locklin and her band Startime.
 Shelly reverted to her real name, and Jan and the Mainliners took to the road.
+Piecing together the band's history in the 1980's has been difficult, as several adverts mentioned Big Tom and the Mainliners, but were actually for his band the Travellers.
+It seems that around 1987, the band started playing occasional gigs as Big Tom and the Mainliners once again.
+An article in 1989 reported that the band would be reuniting for a "couple of tours" a year with the original band members joining Tom.

 Photo Gallery